shreyanshchordia/Binary-Trees/README.md

         3. <a href = "https://leetcode.com/">LeetCode</a>
         4. <a href = "https://www.hackerearth.com/challenges/">HackerEarth</a>
         5. <a href = "https://www.hackerrank.com/">HackerRank</a>

+- ### Beginners
+    This repository especially focuses on helping beginners through the Hacktober Fest🔥🔥.
+    If you are an absolute beginner and want to contribute then check out [CONTRIBUTING.md](CONTRIBUTING.md)
 - ### Guidelines for Contribution
     1. **Fork** the Repository
     2. **Add, edit or enhance** code in whichever Language you want